Benson-Gikonyo/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 Task 14: Write a script that computes the score average of all records in the table second_table of the database hbtn_0c_0 in your MySQL server.

 Task 15: Write a script that lists the number of records with the same score in the table second_table of the database hbtn_0c_0 in your MySQL server.

+Task 16: Write a script that lists all records of the table second_table of the database hbtn_0c_0 in your MySQL server.